Intenze Ink Japaneze Light Gray Sumi 360ml (12oz)SKU INTJAP360-LIGGRY

 Japanese Tattoo Ink - Wash painting developed in China during the Tang Dynasty (618-907).
 Wang Wei is generally credited as the painter who applied colour to existing ink and wash paintings.
 The art was further developed into a more polished style during the Song Dynasty (960-1279).
 It was introduced to Korea shortly after China's discovery of the ink.
 Then, the Korean missionaries in Japan, in helping the Japanese establish a civilized settlement introduced it to Japan in the mid 14th century.
 In wash paintings, as in calligraphy, artists usually grind their own ink stick (Japanese: Sumi) over an ink stone to obtain ink, but prepared inks are also available.
 Most ink sticks are made of either pine soot or oil soot combined with animal glue (Japanese: Nikawa).
 An artist puts a few drops of water on an ink stone and grinds the ink stick in a circular motion until a smooth, black ink of the desired concentration is made.
 Prepared inks are usually of much lower quality.
 Sumi themselves are sometimes ornately decorated with landscapes or flowers in bas-relief and some are highlighted with gold.
 Wash painting brushes are similar to the brushes used for calligraphy and are traditionally made from bamboo with goat, ox, horse, sheep, rabbit, marten, badger, deer, boar or wolf hair.
 The brush hairs are tapered to a fine point, a feature vital to the style of wash paintings.
 Different brushes have different qualities.
 A small wolf-hair brush that is tapered to a fine point can deliver an even thin line of ink (much like a pen).
 A large wool brush (one variation called the big cloud) can hold a large volume of water and ink.
 When the big cloud brush rains down upon the paper, it delivers a graded swath of ink encompassing myriad shades of grey to black.
 We used this historical aspects to create the best tattoo pigments to achieve those effects on skin.

-All orders completed before 18:00 on a working day will be dispatched the same day via the delivery service requested if you have chosen UPS as your courier.
-If you have selected Royal Mail as your courier, the cut off for same day dispatch will be 14:00.
+All orders completed before 18:15 on a working day will be dispatched the same day via the delivery service requested if you have chosen DPD as your courier.
+If you have selected UPS as your courier, the cut off for same day dispatch will be 15:00.

-We offer free delivery to all mainland UK addresses, with prices starting from as little as £3.95 for delivery elsewhere.
+We offer free delivery to all mainland UK addresses for orders over £50 ex VAT, with prices starting from as little as £3.95 for delivery elsewhere.

-Please click here to view our returns information.
+Please click here to view our warranty details.